Sustainable Finance Disclosure Regulation Information

 CPB’s approach to sustainability risk is kept under review and its processes are being monitored on an on-going basis to ensure they are informed by industry practice in this evolving and dynamic area.
 As such, this page may be edited from time to time to ensure it accurately reflects CPB’s practices.

 No Consideration of Adverse Impacts of Insurance or Investment Advice on Sustainability Factors

 This disclosure is made for the purposes of Article 4 of SFDR.

-- In order for CPB to be able to appropriately consider adverse sustainability impacts, and to rank and select financial products based on that information, firms who manage/provide the financial products in respect of which we provide investment or insurance advice would need to disclose their approach to such impacts.
+In order for CPB to be able to appropriately consider adverse sustainability impacts, and to rank and select financial products based on that information, firms who manage/provide the financial products in respect of which it provides investment or insurance advice would need to disclose their approach to such impacts.

-(a) the requirement under SFDR for relevant firms to disclose such information did not become applicable until the date of this statement (10 March 2021); and
+(a) the requirement under SFDR for relevant firms to annually disclose such information has only applied for a short while (i.e., since 2021); and

-(b) in any case, relevant firms are entitled to “opt out” of this disclosure requirement if they wish (whether temporarily until 30 June 2021, or for smaller firms, permanently).
+(b) in any case, certain firms are entitled to “opt out” of this disclosure requirement if they wish.

-In terms of whether we intend to consider such adverse impacts in the future, we confirm we intend to closely monitor the industry position and update our approach in due course as the position evolves and further information is made available to us.
-Our position in this regard is based on the following:
+In terms of whether CPB intends to consider such adverse impacts in the future, CPB confirms it intends to closely monitor the industry position and revisit its approach in due course as the position evolves and further information is made available to CPB.
+CPB’s position in this regard is based on the following:

-Whilst we would expect further information on how firms consider adverse sustainability impacts from 10 March 2021 and again from 30 June 2021, the information which they will be legally required to provide initially will be qualitative and will be limited to:
+Whilst CPB would expect further information on how firms consider adverse sustainability impacts to be published year-on-year, the information which they have been legally required to provide to-date has been qualitative and limited to: